Congratulations! You have officially registered your Limited Liability Company or Corporation with the state. But now what? What happens next?

 To save you time and money, CorpNet offers customizable templates that can help you create these vital organizational documents.

-An LLC or Corporation must obtain a federal tax ID number from the IRS.
-The unique 9-digit number is also called an Employer Identification Number (EIN).
-Its primary purpose is to identify a company when filing tax returns.
+An LLC or Corporation must obtain an Employer Identification Number (EIN), which is also commonly referred to as a federal tax ID number.
+The unique 9-digit number is provided by the IRS and its primary purpose is to identify a company when filing tax returns.
 Despite the reference to “employer,” an LLC or Corporation needs an EIN even if it doesn’t hire employees.
 Besides an EIN being a legal requirement, many banks ask for an EIN before allowing a company to open a business bank account.

 The IRS issues EINs to eligible applicants at no charge.
 Note that the person applying online for the EIN must have a valid taxpayer identification number (either SSN, ITIN, or EIN).
 You can find other eligibility details and restrictions on the IRS.gov website.
 IRS Form SS-4, the EIN application, is rather straightforward.
 However, if you would like to save time and gain peace of mind knowing that it’s handled correctly, contact CorpNet for assistance.